MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/smbshare/Get-SmbMultichannelConnection.md

 Contoso-SO     True           192.168.101.13 192.168.101.11 12             12             False          True
 ```

-This example retrieves the SMB connections made between the SMB client network interfaces and the SMB server network interfaces for the SMB server named Contoso-SO.
+This command retrieves the SMB connections made between the SMB client network interfaces and the SMB server network interfaces for the SMB server named Contoso-SO.

-### EXAMPLE 3
+### Example 3: Get properties for connections for a specific server
 ```
-PS C:\>Get-SmbMultichannelConnection -ServerName Contoso-SO | Select -Property *
+PS C:\>Get-SmbMultichannelConnection -ServerName "Contoso-SO" | Select -Property *
 ClientInterfaceFriendlyName : RDMA2
 ClientInterfaceIndex        : 15
 ClientIpAddress             : 192.168.102.13